tliu526/rdsgd/README.md

 |    └── rdd-discovery/       # repository for implementing RDSGD and experiments
 ~~~~

-Note that this project utilizes three separate version-controlled repositories, which we provide anonymized versions of under `src/`.
+Note that this project utilizes three separate version-controlled repositories, which we provide copies of under `src/`.
 We also provide a streamlined set of notebooks in `results/` to easily reproduce the figures and results presented in the paper.
 Python version >=3.8 and package versions specified in `src/rdd-discovery/requirements.txt` needed to ensure pickle compatability.

+**TODO**: Package up `src/rdd-discovery/` as a standalone Python package.

 ## Steps to reproduce figures and results in main text

 1. Run notebooks in `results/`:
     - `01_neff_simulations.ipynb`
+    - `02_load_neff_sim.ipynb`
-    - `02_sim_single_cov.ipynb`
+    - `03_sim_single_cov.ipynb`
-    - `03_sim_multidim.ipynb`
+    - `04_sim_multidim.ipynb`
-    - `04_medical_claims.ipynb`
+    - `05_medical_claims.ipynb`
 2. Results and figures will be embedded in the Jupyter notebooks, as well as written to `figures/`.

 ## Steps to reproduce simulated experiments